bnln7/comp423-course-notes/docs/tutorials/go-setup.md

     * Click `Create Repository`

 ### Link your Local Repository Github
-1. In your termnial, add the Github repository as a remote:
+1. In your terminal, add the Github repository as a remote:
 ```
 git remote add origin https://github.com/<your-username>/go-hello-world-project.git
 ```